 React and Webix: Live Demo

 We hope that you get the general idea of the joint use of the Webix and React frameworks.
-For a better understanding of how the result of such combination can look like you can check the demo we prepared for you.
 It shows how the Webix DataTable in React application looks like.

 We have uploaded the demo to the bitbucket for you, go and grab it.